 You should read the following discussion of our financial condition and results of operations in conjunction with the financial statements and related notes included elsewhere in this prospectus.
 This section of the prospectus includes a number of forward-looking statements that reflect our current views with respect to future events and financial performance.
 We use words such as "anticipate," "believe," "expect," "future," "intend" and similar expressions to identify forward-looking statements.
-You should not unduly rely on these forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from historical or anticipated results.
+You should not unduly rely on these forward-looking statements, which apply only as of the date of this prospectus.
+These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from historical or anticipated results.
 For a discussion of some of these risks, see "Risk Factors" beginning on page 6.